Spencer-Sch/candide-marketplace-info/README.md

 ### NFT Card & Details Page

 - All the components are dynamic and reusable
-- Each axie's stats and traits in the popover and on the details page are dynamically selected along with all the icons.
+- Each axie's stats, traits, and icons, in both the popover and on the details page, are dynamically selected and styled.

 <img src="./assets/axie-display_150speed.gif" />